d-hoke/runcython/README.md

     pip install runcython

-For OSX, make sure that the file python.pc is on your PKG_CONFIG_PATH.
+If you use OSX, you'll have to make sure that the file python.pc is on your PKG_CONFIG_PATH.
 I achieved this by adding `export PKG_CONFIG_PATH=/System/Library/Frameworks/Python.framework/Versions/2.7/lib/pkgconfig` to my ~/.bashrc.

 <h2>Usage</h2>